brightprogrammer/starter-hugo-academic/content/post/participating-in-r2wars-r2con-2021/index.md

 ### Day 3

 This was the final day.
 Day 1 and Day 2 were just test rounds and 2 test matches were conducted on each day but today it was just gonna be only one single round! ***THE FINAL ROUND***!
 I woke up and started to read [this awesome blog post](https://modexp.wordpress.com/2018/10/30/arm64-assembly/) on `aarch64` assembly.
 I just started reading the post and then my discord notification popped out.
 A team member requested me to help him solve a CTF challenge.
 I got involved in that for more than half of the day.
+Next it was gym time from 4:30 to 6:30 and I came home at 6:50. **[X3eRo0](https://twitter.com/X3eRo0)** was already ready with his new improved bot!
+It was monstrous!
+The bot won against Day2's best bot amphibia sometimes!
+I got fresh till 7:00 and we joined vc at 7:05.
+Then we began running final tests for our bots.
+I had to write a new one so I made a new bot named newbot 😆.